maelys-mcardle/snowflake/snowflake/docs/README.md

                                 run the next instruction (often a jump), otherwise skip the next instruction.
                                 This instruction is only performed on
-                                INTEGER and FLOAT types.
+                                integer and float types.
 The next
                                 instruction is skipped for other types.
 25   IF<        BANK1   BANK2   If BANK1 is less than BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.
                                 This instruction is only performed on
-                                INTEGER and FLOAT types.
+                                integer and float types.
 The next
                                 instruction is skipped for other types.
 ```